“Bloody Shiraz” might sound like a French horror movie but for those in the know, it’s one of the most sought-after bottles of booze in Australia.

 “We constantly get brewers in here, we get winemakers, and other distillers.
 It’s great to talk crossover collaborations.”

 If you do get your hands on a bottle of Bloody Shiraz Gin, Mackenzie says it’s best served with a little ice, maybe a splash of soda or tonic, and a slice of lime.
 Because it still has a “big slug of gin flavour” it’s also great for cocktails.

 At the Yarra Valley distillery the team uses it in a “cracker” of a cocktail called Bloody Jasmine, which is made with Campari, Curacao, and orange bitters.

 It’s also a candidate for aging, Mackenzie says, with the young, fresh fruit mellowing over time to give more of a “dried fruit, Christmas cake character”.
 His advice for those curious to try it?
 “Be quick.”

-Bloody Shiraz is available from June 3 on the Four Pillars website, the Healesville distillery, and in bars and stores around Australia.
+Bloody Shiraz is available on the Four Pillars website, the Healesville distillery, and in bars and stores around Australia.

 This article was updated on September 22, 2017.